Use the following steps to apply Dow 999A RTV silicone sealant for building and glazing:

 Wipe down all surface areas using a clean, oil-free rag that is saturated with solvent such as xylol, toluol or methyl ethyl ketone.
 Due to the hazardous nature of these products, proceed with caution by always using protective gloves and a high quality breathing mask.Clean metal, glass and plastic surfaces by either mechanical or solvent procedures.
 Never clean surfaces with soap, detergent or any water-based cleaner.
 Wipe solvents on with a clean, oil and lint-free absorbent cloth.
 Remove the solvent before it begins to dry using a clean, dry cloth.
 Make sure that you don not saturate the surface with more solvent than is necessary.
 Also ensure that visibly clean surfaces are not left with a thin film of construction dust.

 Step 2: Priming

-When applying Dow Corning 999-A Silicone Building and Glazing RTV Silicone Sealant to nonreflective glass surfaces, typically, priming is not required.
+When applying Dow 999-A Silicone Building and Glazing RTV Silicone Sealant to nonreflective glass surfaces, typically, priming is not required.
 Priming is usually needed when working with plastic and metal surfaces.
 If you are in doubt, test a sample area before you begin the applicatiion.

 Step: 3 Masking